ministryofjustice/private-family-law-static-frontend/README.md

 The feature flag setting persists in your browser's local storage until you clear it or call `clearBenefitsFeature()`.

+## Configuration

+The current docker-compose configuration:
+- **Ports**: 3000 and 3001 are exposed
+- **Volume**: The entire `connecting_services` directory is mounted to `/app`
+- **Environment**: Development mode with polling enabled for file watching
+- **Build Context**: Uses the Dockerfile in the `connecting_services` directory

 ## Notes

 - This setup is optimized for development with hot-reloading enabled
-- The container runs with nodemon and development settings
-- Make sure your backend service is accessible at the URL specified in `VITE_APP_BASE_URL`
+- The container automatically rebuilds when you make changes to your source code
-- All file changes in `src/` and `public/` directories will trigger automatic reloads
+- All file changes in the mounted directory will trigger automatic reloads
 - Feature flags are available for controlling application behavior during development
+- No backend URL configuration is needed unless you're connecting to external services